robjg/oddjob/README.txt

 Changes in 1.5.0
 ----------------
+- Timer and Retry have two new properties: Reset allows the reset level that is applied before running a job to be changed.
+HaltOn allows the state to be changed that will cause the Timer or Retry to complete.
 - Created Reset Actions including an AUTO reset action that will look at the state before issuing either a hard or soft reset.
 Changed Reset Job to use the new actions.